Key Takeaways

 The Problem with Plastics

-Even when labeled “BPA-free,” many plastic bottles can still contain or release other harmful chemicals such as BPS, phthalates, PVC, or cadmium.
-Heating and repeated cleaning can also cause plastics to degrade, releasing both chemicals and microplastics into your baby’s milk.
+BPA-free doesn’t mean risk-free — many plastic bottles can still release chemicals like BPS, phthalates, or PVC.
+Over time, heat and repeated cleaning break plastics down, which can leach both chemicals and microplastics into your baby’s milk.

 Why Glass Is Safer

-Glass is naturally plastic-free, non-toxic, and free from microplastics.
-Unlike plastics, it doesn’t react with heat, detergents, or formula.
-High-quality baby bottles are made with tempered or borosilicate glass, which resists cracking and thermal shock.
-Paired with medical-grade silicone nipples, glass bottles provide one of the safest feeding setups available.
+Glass is naturally plastic-free, so it won’t shed microplastics or leach chemicals when exposed to heat, detergents, or formula.
+High-quality bottles are made with tempered or borosilicate glass that resists cracking and sudden temperature changes.
+Paired with medical-grade silicone nipples, glass bottles provide one of the safest, non-toxic feeding setups available.

 🔍What to Watch For:

-- “Plastic-Free” Labels: Look for bottles that are labeled as 100% plastic-free or with limited non-toxic components (such as silicone seals).
+- “Plastic-Free” Labels: Check that bottles are genuinely 100% plastic-free or made with safe components like silicone seals.

 Do glass baby bottles break easily?

-Glass baby bottles are much sturdier than most parents expect.
-Many are made with thermal shock-resistant glass and come with silicone sleeves for added grip and protection.
-While they can still break if dropped on a hard surface, it happens less often than many parents worry about.
+Glass baby bottles don’t break as easily as many parents fear.
+Most are made with thermal shock–resistant glass and often include silicone sleeves for grip and protection.
+While they can still break if dropped on a hard surface, it’s far less common than most people assume.

 Choosing the Right Glass Baby Bottle for Your Baby